-Kerem is currently the Assistant Concertmaster at the Royal Liverpool Philharmonic Orchestra and at the Brandenburg Sinfonia.
+Kerem has been the Assistant Concertmaster at the Royal Liverpool Philharmonic Orchestra and at the Brandenburg Sinfonia.
 In addition he is also in demand as a soloist and has performed with the Tallinn Chamber Orchestra, the Estonian Opera Orchestra, the Brandenburg Sinfonia and others.

 Mihkel Kerem is a prolific composer, with over 160 works to his name.
 These include symphonies, concertos and numerous chamber works for various combinations of instruments.
 One of his most important works is the String Sextet ‘Restless Night’ which has been popular as both a chamber and an orchestral piece.
 The idea of the sextet was connected to Schönberg’s Verklärte Nacht so that the two pieces could be performed together.

 Kerem’s own instrument, the violin, occupies the central position in his chamber music, and he has written three Sonatas for violin and piano as well as ten String Quartets.
 His music has a strong emotional power and an Estonian feel, and he often approaches painful themes in works combining Minimalism, a meditative quality and a motor-like drive.
 Being a violinist Kerem knows especially how to write idiomatic and hauntingly beautiful music for strings.